-There is the possibility of a small additional fee for certain material purchases for some projects at GCSE.
+\There is the possibility of a small additional fee for certain material purchases for some projects at GCSE.
 For further information, please contact Mr Spence.

-ENGLISH LANGUAGE (Edexcel IGCSE) and ENGLISH LITERATURE (CAIE IGCSE)
+ENGLISH LANGUAGE (Edexcel IGCSE) and ENGLISH LITERATURE (Cambridge IGCSE)

 Every pupil at Yarm School is entered for two separate IGCSE English qualifications.
-These are taught concurrently, in banded ability groups, by the same teacher over both Fourth and Fifth Years.
+These are taught concurrently, in banded ability groups.

 IGCSE English Language teaches the pupils to respond to challenging reading material, analyse and compare the ways writers achieve effects, and write mature and accurate prose of their own.
-These three skills are assessed with a coursework folder of creative and analytical writing - worth 40% of the overall grade - and a single exam at the end of Fifth Year, which combines reading questions with a writing task.
+These three skills are assessed with a coursework folder of creative and analytical writing - worth 40% of the overall grade - and a single exam at the end of Fifth Year - worth 60% of the overall grade - which combines reading questions with a writing task.

-Alongside this, we deliver CAIE's IGCSE English Literature course, offering a chance to engage closely with three significant literary works: a novel, a play and a collection of poetry.
-Individual class teachers are able to choose different texts from within the confines of the syllabus, to ensure that their students enjoy - and are appropriately challenged by - the literature they encounter.
-Students are encouraged to develop personal responses to these three texts, which are then assessed over the course of two exams at the end of Fifth Year.
+Alongside this, we deliver Cambridge's IGCSE English Literature course, which offers a chance for pupils to engage closely with three significant literary works: a novel, a play and a collection of poetry.
+Individual class teachers are able to choose different texts from within the confines of the syllabus, to ensure that their pupils enjoy - and are appropriately challenged by - the literature they encounter.
+Pupils are encouraged to develop personal responses to these three texts, which are then assessed over the course of two exams at the end of Fifth Year.
 There is also a third exam which requires students to respond to unseen literature, testing the analytical skills they will have honed over the course.